ETI corporate membership obligations

 - how they ensure that any improvements requested of their suppliers have been made.
 Concrete changes to workers' conditions are recorded.

-Once company annual reports have been reviewed by the ETI Board, the Secretariat provides detailed feedback to each company, identifying where progress has been made and where further action is required.
+The Secretariat provides detailed feedback to each company, identifying where progress has been made and where further action is required.
 If member companies do not make sufficient progress, or fail to honour their membership obligations, we terminate their membership.